 Radames appears near Thebes’ city gates, and Amneris bestows a laurel wreath upon him.
 The King offers him anything he desires, and Radames requests the release of the prisoners.
 Aida sees her father among them and recognizes him.
 Radames petitions for the prisoners’ clemency, which is granted after some debate.
 As a final tribute, the king marries Amneris to Radames.

 It’s the night before the wedding in Act III.
 Aida heads to a final meeting with Radames, while Amneris enters a temple to pray.
 Her father chastises her for attempting to obtain information from Radames about his military plans.
 Aida meets Radames and persuades him to join her in her escape.
 He inquires, and she reveals the army’s route, and her father appears as soon as he informs her.
-Radames is distressed the betrayal, and Aida and her father are attempting to console him when Amneris and the chief priest enter.
+Radames is distressed by the betrayal, and Aida and her father are attempting to console him when Amneris and the chief priest enter.
 Aida and her father flee, while Radames surrenders.

 Amneris intends to save Radames in Act IV, but he refuses to defend himself and wishes only to die.
 Amneris expresses her love for him and informs him that Aida is still alive, eliciting a jealous reaction from him.
 Radames refuses to answer the charges at his trial, and Amernis begs for mercy.
-Radames is sentenced to be entombed alive beneath the god’s altar the priests.
-The priests are cursed Amneris.
+Radames is sentenced to be entombed alive beneath the god’s altar by the priests.
+The priests are cursed by Amneris.

 The priests seal the tomb, and Radames discovers Aida hiding inside, ready to die with him.
 As they sing their final duet, Amneris prays for Radames’ peace from the altar above.